 Your ten history courses must include, at a minimum, two premodern courses and two modern courses.

 All majors in the department must complete two courses involving advanced historical practice, one of which will represent the culminating experience.
-Most students meet this requirement by enrolling in two 96s, which are small courses (normally capped at 12) that allow students to work closely with a faculty member and to produce a final project that represents either original research in primary sources or (with colloquia) a historiographical contribution to the existing scholarly literature.
-Those who complete the London FSP or the Honors’ Seminar need to complete only one 96 on campus.
+Most students meet this requirement by enrolling in two 96s, which are small courses (normally capped at 12) that allow students to work closely with a faculty member and to produce a final project that represents either original research in primary sources or a historiographical contribution to the existing scholarly literature.
+Those who complete the London FSP or the Honors Seminar need to complete only one 96 on campus.
 For FSP students, their on campus 96 will be the culminating experience.
 For students in the Honors Program, the honors thesis will be the culminating experience.
 Careful advanced planning regarding enrollment in 96s is necessary for two reasons.
 First, the capped enrollment means that several 96s will have more students wishing to take the course than available space.
 In these cases, the department and the instructor will prioritize enrollment.
 Second, work at the advanced level is most rewarding when it builds upon previous exposure to a field.
 Students should work with their advisors to select a number of classes related to a geographic, chronological, or thematic area that will prepare them for their advanced coursework.
 Students should then consider which seminars can best build on this previous coursework.

-- At least five History courses must be taken in residence at Dartmouth College, one of them being HIST 96.
+- At least five history courses must be taken in residence at Dartmouth College, one of them being HIST 96.

 - HIST 7 (First-Year Seminar) and History 99 (Honors Thesis) may not be counted toward the Standard Major.

 - Students may not use more than two independent study courses (HIST 97) in satisfying the requirements of the Standard Major.

 - Only those major courses passed with a letter grade may be counted in satisfaction of the major.
 Courses taken under the Non-Recording Option (NRO) may not be used toward completion of the major.